 Key Areas Key Tasks Strategic To support the Utility Regulator in achieving its statutory duties and objectives.
 To provide accurate, evidence based analysis and strategic advice to assist the Utility Regulator to support the strategic development of the energy and water markets in Northern Ireland.
 To identify opportunities to protect electricity, gas and water consumers in Northern Ireland in relation to price and quality of service.
 To work with internal and external stakeholders to actively contribute to policy development within Northern Ireland and in terms of the Single Electricity Market, on an all-island basis.
 Actively develop and maintain an understanding and awareness of Northern Ireland, UK and EU policy and best practice in relation to electricity, gas and water regulation.
-To understand and maintain an awareness of legal and governance issues and risks in relation to electricity, gas and water regulation.
-Operational Provide support to the Board, CEO and Senior Leadership Team of the Utility Regulator.
+To understand and maintain an awareness of legal and governance Operational issues and risks in relation to electricity, gas and water regulation.
+Provide support to the Board, CEO and Senior Leadership Team of the Utility Regulator.
 Fulfil and to actively contribute to the values of the Utility Regulator.
-Provide policy and regulatory input into the Utility Regulator's work streams Flexibly support and address organisational priorities as they arise.
-Leadership Lead projects as required.
+Provide policy and regulatory input into the Utility Regulator's work streams Elevible support and address organizational priorities on they arise.
+Leadership Flexibly support and address organisational priorities as they arise.
+Lead projects as required.
 Take personal ownership and responsibility for these projects and drive forward to conclusion ensuring all milestones are met in a timely manner.
 Demonstrate personal accountability and strong focus on delivery in your role within the Utility Regulator Demonstrate importance of a positive and collaborative approach by working closely with other teams in the Utility Regulator, industry participants, external advisors and other key stakeholders.
 Show active leadership in taking forward initiatives to solve problems and issues.
 Show personal leadership in proactively ensuring the resolution of problems that may arise with internal and external stakeholders Actively manage external consultants to ensure timely delivery of agreed objectives and outputs and to gain maximum value for the Utility Regulator from all external resources.
 This will include financial management of consultancy contracts and liaison with the Utility Regulator's Finance Team on accurately reporting monthly on costs and cost projections.
 Financial and Project Management Show personal responsibility and ensure work objectives are delivered within agreed timescales and budgets.
-Ensure projects are managed in a timely manner, and in-line with best Health & Safety practice procedures.
-Demonstrate a personal and collective responsibility for your own health and safety and that of those with whom you work.
-Contribute to an environment where Health and Safety is actively promoted and responsibility is taken for resolving any issues.
+Ensure projects are managed in a timely manner, and in-line with best practice procedures.
+Health & Safety Demonstrate a personal and collective responsibility for your own health and safety and that of those with whom you work.